 The trend of Direct to Consumer brands comes straight from the United States.
 The first to make a name for themselves in this niche emerged a few years ago, particularly in the fashion sector.
 Examples include the eyewear manufacturer Warby Parker, Bonobos and Everlane for clothing, and The Honest Company for beauty.

-The Direct to Consumer model is also starting to be emulated in France.
-Here again, fashion was the first to adopt it, with brands such as Envie de Fraises, Le Slip Français and Sézane.
+Fashion was one of the first markets to adopt it, with brands such as Gymshark and Sézane.
 Jewellery (Gemmyo, Edenly), leather goods (Dymant), optics (Jimmy Fairly and Polette) and bedding (Tediber) followed closely.
-Not to mention the swarm of new cosmetics brands (such as Baija, Graines de Pastel or Skintifique) that have swarmed in recent years.
+Not to mention cosmetics brands (such as Baija, Horace or e.l.f.) that have become leaders in recent years.

-This wave of new brands, but especially the reorganisation of the big names in retail to integrate the D2C model, indicates that the latter hasmany advantages for e-tailers.
+This wave of new brands, but especially the reorganisation of the big names in retail to integrate the D2C model, indicates that the latter has many advantages for e-commerce brands.

 Eliminating the players that stand between you and your customers allows you to regain control of your profit margin.
 By cutting out the middleman between the factory and its customers, Made.com has reported savings of about 70%.